 The Default EXIF section is at the top of the page.
 This allows you to choose which information to display.
 Simply check the boxes of all the elements you want to use.

 This is the information the plugin will use to show details in your WordPress posts or pages.
 If your camera supports any of these options, visitors will see the data you choose.

-Choose whether to auto insert EXIF data for the first image added to your content.
+You now need to choose whether to auto-insert EXIF data for the first image added to your content.

 Customizing the HTML of the layout is purely optional.
 By default, Exifography will display the metadata in a table within your content.
 However, you can add your own elements to fine-tune the coding if you wish.

-This information includes link to Google Maps, zooming in, map width and timestamp format you want to show.
+This information includes links to Google Maps, zooming in, map width, and timestamp format you want to show.
 I recommend seeing the plugin in action before you decide how to customize it.